Marijuana Opportunity Reinvestment and Expungement Act

-The Marijuana Opportunity Reinvestment and Expungement Act, also known as the MORE Act, is a proposed piece of U.S. federal legislation that would deschedule cannabis from the Controlled Substances Act and enact various criminal and social justice reforms related to cannabis, including the expungement of prior convictions.
+The Marijuana Opportunity Reinvestment and Expungement Act, also known as the MORE Act, was a bill in the 117th United States Congress that would have descheduled cannabis from the Controlled Substances Act and enact various criminal and social justice reforms related to cannabis, including the expungement of prior convictions.

-Introduced by Jerry Nadler on May 28, 2021, the House of Representatives passed the bill for the second time on April 1, 2022.
+Introduced by Jerry Nadler on May 28, 2021, the Democratic-controlled House of Representatives passed the bill for the second time on April 1, 2022.